 Jonathan Donges, Potsdam-Institute for Climate Impact Research

-Corinna Enders, Federal Ministry of Education and Research
+Corinna Enders, Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety

 Ilona M. Otto, Potsdam Institute for Climate Impact Research

 Open Science and Science Communication